 - Add the chicken to the skillet and cook for 3 to 5 minutes on each side until golden brown and an internal temperature of 165 degrees F is reached, and it’s no longer pink in the center.

 - Remove the chicken from the pan and transfer to a plate.

 - Add the garlic and chicken broth to the pan and use a wooden spatula to scrape and deglaze the bottom of the pan.
 Allow the broth to come to a simmer.

 - Add in the Heavy Cream, salt, pepper, Italian seasonings, and asiago cheese.
 Stir frequently until the cheese has melted.
 Bring the creamy mixture to a simmer, stirring frequently.

 - Add in the vegetables and continue to stir until the sauce begins to thicken and the fresh spinach begins to wilt.
 Add the chicken back into the pan and cook for another 1 to 2 minutes in the creamy sauce.

 - Serve by itself with a salad or with pasta.
 Garnish with parsley and add Parmesan cheese and additional salt and pepper to taste.

 This simple recipe is made with chicken cutlets that are seasoned and dredged with flour.

-Once cooked, they’re smothered in a rich sauce made with savory ingredients like spinach, sundried tomato, mushrooms, garlic, Asiago cheese, and Italian spices.
+Once cooked, they’re smothered in a rich, creamy garlic sauce made with savory ingredients like spinach, sundried tomato, mushrooms, garlic, Asiago cheese, and Italian spices.